fkie-cad/mcritweb/README.md

 # MCRITweb

-MCRITweb is a Flask-based user interface for [MCRIT](https://github.com/danielplohmann/mcrit), the MinHash-based Code Recognition & Investigation Toolkit.
+MCRITweb is a Flask-based user interface for the [MinHash-based Code Recognition & Investigation Toolkit (MCRIT)](https://github.com/danielplohmann/mcrit).
 MCRITweb has been developed by Daniel Enders, Manuel Blatt, and Daniel Plohmann.

 ## Installation